anabramos/k9sisters-project/README.md

     - The website was tested and it is working on different browsers: Chrome, Firefox, Internet Explorer/Microsoft Edge.

 - Responsiveness
+    - Tested on different devices using Chrome Dev Tools and other devices from myself and friends.
-    - Tested on different devices.
-The website is responsive on screen widths from 2560px to 320px.
+    - The website is responsive on screen widths from 2560px to 320px.

 - Navigation bar
     - All internal links within all pages from the navigation bar are working and opening the correct desired page.